Uberspace/lab/source/guide_grocy.rst

 When prompted for a login, use ``admin`` for both username and password.

 .. warning:: Change the default password as soon as possible, as it poses a security risk.
 If you don't, anyone can access your data and change your password for you.
+Also, consider renaming the admin user to a less predictable username that can't be easily guessed by attackers.

 Updates
 =======